Williedaniels/D-Agri_Talk/frontend/README.md

 Builds the app for production to the `build` folder.

+## 🔀 Merging Pull Requests

+To merge a pull request:

+1. Review the pull request for code quality, style, and functionality.
+2. Ensure all checks and tests pass.
+3. Leave feedback or request changes if necessary.
+4. Once approved, click the **Merge pull request** button on GitHub.
+5. Choose the appropriate merge option (e.g., "Create a merge commit" or "Squash and merge").
+6. Delete the feature branch if it is no longer needed.

+For more details, see [GitHub's documentation on merging pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-a-pull-request).

 ## 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.